hzeller/rpi-rgb-led-matrix/README.md

 Using the API
 -------------
-While there is a demo program, the matrix code can be used independently as a library.
+While there is the demo program, the matrix code can be used independently as a library.
 The includes are in `include/`, the library to link is built in `lib/`.
 So if you are proficient in C++, then use it in your code.